Apply

 There is a three-step process to receive a capital grant from the National Fund for Sacred Places program:

-3. Capital Grant Submission: If a congregation is accepted into the National Fund program, a required period of consultation and technical assistance led by Partners for Sacred Places in collaboration with the National Trust will be initiated.
-Congregations that successfully complete the consultation and technical assistance will be invited to complete a Capital Grant Submission form.
-Successful submissions will provide permit-ready documentation describing the scope of work supported by the National Fund and documentation that one-quarter of the matching funds have been raised or pledged.
-After the submission has been approved by our review team, the first half of the award is disbursed, and work may begin on the National Fund project.
-The final half of the grant award is released once the project is completed and the finished work has been reviewed by the National Fund team.
+3. Capital Grant Submission: After acceptance into the National Fund program, grantees receive technical assistance and project planning support from National Fund staff.
+Once grantees have met several specific benchmarks in their planning process, they complete a Capital Grant Submission form providing permit-ready documentation (100% Construction Documents) or equivalent documentation that describes the scope of work supported by the National Fund grant and adheres to the Secretary of the Interior’s Standards for Rehabilitation; bids and selected contractors; budget; documentation that one quarter of the matching funds have been raised or pledged; and a fundraising plan for the remainder of the matching funds, if applicable.
+After National Fund staff have approved the Capital Grant Submission, the first half of the grant is disbursed, and work may begin on the National Fund project.
+The final half of the grant is released once the project is completed and the finished work has been reviewed and approved by National Fund staff.

 Application